Your debt relief plan

 I prefer to describe demolishing your debt as a debt relief plan rather than a debt repayment plan because it focuses on how you’ll feel when the debt is paid; relief.

 It might seem like semantics but, the name you give something has power.
-It can colour your thoughts and feelings in surprising ways.
+It can color your thoughts and feelings in surprising ways.
 You can, however, use that to your advantage.
 It’s also a great way to keep your focus on the benefit of what you’re doing rather than the week in, week out grind of making payments toward your debts.

 How to make this the year you face your debt, make a plan and eliminate debt forever: